odoo/odoo/doc/reference/mobile.rst

 .. js:function:: vibrate

-	:param object args: Vibrate constantly for the specified period of time (in miliseconds).
+	:param object args: Vibrates constantly for the specified period of time (in milliseconds).

 Vibrate mobile device with given duration.